The League of Extraordinary Gentlemen: Film

 The League of Extraordinary Gentlemen appear in a self-titled film, consisting of Allan Quatermain, Captain Nemo, Mina Harker, an original Invisible Man named Rodney Skinner, Dr. Jekyll and Edward Hyde, Dorian Gray, and Tom Sawyer.

-By May 2015, a new adaptation of LoEG by 20th Century Fox was in development.
+A new adaptation of LoEG by 20th Century Fox was in development since 2015.
 John Davis said that the reboot will be a female-centric film.
-As of May 2022, the film is on track by 20th Century Studios, scheduled to stream on Hulu, with Justin Haythe writing and Don Murphy, who produced the 2003 film, returning as a producer alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.
+As of 2022, the film is on track by 20th Century Studios, scheduled to stream on Hulu, with Justin Haythe writing and Don Murphy, who produced the 2003 film, returning as a producer alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.

 TV series

-In 2013, Fox was ordering a pilot for the television version of LoEG with Michael Green serving as writer and executive producer, with Erwin Stoff attached to serve in the latter role.
+In 2013, Fox ordered a pilot for the television version of LoEG with Michael Green serving as writer and executive producer, with Erwin Stoff attached to serve in the latter role.
 Neither Moore nor O'Neill were attached as producers on the series.